 Trying to find the right type of home care for your loved one can be overwhelming and sometimes downright confusing.
 Many families are unsure exactly what types of home care are available to them, what each option covers, does not cover, and how it all works.
 That’s why we created the Home Care 101 guide below – so you can be sure you are making an informed decision that’s best for your whole family.

 Take your time to read through all of the services each home care option offers so you can get a better idea of what type of care you need.

 Have more questions?
 Give us a call anytime!
 We’re always happy to help guide a family towards the care that’s right for them.

-Simply put, home care is when someone comes into a home and provides a nurse, home health aide, or homemaker to assist the person(s) living there with medical or non-medical services.
+Simply put, home care is when a nurse, home health aide, or homemaker assists a person in his or her home with any medical or non-medical needs.

 There are three types of home care.

 2. Private home care (also known as non-medical home care)

 Visiting nurses associations (VNA) are non-profit companies that provide short-term care .
 A VNA is used when a senior is being discharged from a hospital or a post-acute rehab facility and needs assistance in their home while they are still recovering.
 They include nurses, therapists and home health aides.

 One of the biggest misconceptions about VNA care is that they provide an unlimited number of service hours that run indefinitely.
 While Medicare does pay for VNA services, it only provides coverage for a limited amount of time.